phitazero/phicalc/README.md

 Input register (`input reg`) - shown when an operation is selected.
 If shown, numbers are entered into the `input reg`.

 Extension register (`ext reg`) - shown only when non-zero.
 The higher part of the product of a multiplication is put into the `ext reg`.
+When the bitness is increased the `ext reg` gets merged with the `main reg`

 ### Operations
 An operation is selected by pressing the corresponding key.
 When an operation is selected the `input reg` will appear.